U.S. Innovation and Entrepreneurship

 ACS Position Statement

-Innovation doesn’t happen overnight; it is fostered by a sustained commitment to every step of the R&D process—from discovery, to development, and to production.
-The United States’ previously unmatched ability and capacity to create new products, processes, markets, and industries that change the world is built on
+Innovation and entrepreneurship don’t happen overnight; they are fostered by a sustained commitment to every step of the R&D and commercialization lifecycle.
+The United States’ previously unmatched ability and capacity to create new products, processes, markets, and industries that change the world is built on:

 - an environment that embraces high-risk, high-impact research and cultivates the development of novel applications from those research ideas;